The COC Protocol

 Protocol Medications: Care Oncology has patented protocol which uses medications designed to target the specific energy requirements of cancer cells, disrupting their ability to grow and multiply.

-Lifestyle Recommendations: Your Care Oncology oncologist will make lifestyle recommendations (diet, sleep, stress, exercise) to help improve your biomarkers and overall health.
+Lifestyle Recommendations: Your Care Oncology Clinician will make lifestyle recommendations (diet, sleep, stress, exercise) to help improve your biomarkers and overall health.

 The History of The COC Protocol